erikkroes/erikkroes-nl/src/blog/semantics-what-does-it-mean.md

 ---
-title: Semantics, what does it mean?
+title: 'Semantics, what does it mean?'
+description: >-
-description: When people talk about the quality of HTML code, it is often about semantics.
+  When people talk about the quality of HTML code, it is often about semantics.
   But what are semantics?
 What is semantic HTML, and why should you care about it?
-date: 2021-01-19
+date: 2021-01-19T00:00:00.000Z
 cover: ''
 cover-alt: ''
+_template: post
 ---

 When people talk about the quality of HTML code, it is often about semantics.
 But what are semantics?
 What is semantic HTML, and why should you care about it?

 ## Table of Contents